Updated: Mar 15, 2023

 If I had gone to UGA, I would have lived on campus as a freshman, which would have further increased my first-year costs.
 Since KSU was much closer to where my parents lived, I lived at home for part of my college career to save money.

 When I did move out, I looked for cheap rent I could split with a roommate rather than opting for KSU's more expensive on-campus housing.
-My parents also chipped in at the beginning of every semester giving me $300 or $400 to cover my textbooks, and they generously paid my cell phone and car and health insurance bills while I was in school.
+My parents also chipped in at the beginning of every semester giving me $300 or $400 to cover my textbooks, and they generously paid my cell phone, car, and health insurance bills while I was in school.

 Walking across the stage to claim my diploma as a debt-free graduate felt amazing and it helped me start my independent, adult life on the right financial foot.
 Not dealing with the burden of debt allowed me to save and invest sooner.
 It also helped me reach bigger financial goals faster, like saving the money I needed for a down payment on my first house.